Updated: November 2018

 Ben and I like food.
 A lot.
 We like to cook it, smell it, take pictures of it.
 Oh, and eat it, too.
 So it comes as no surprise that taking cooking classes is one of our favorite things to do while traveling.

 We began the morning with a tour of the traditional market and were able to sample the local fruits – some of which none of us had heard of.
 Umm, snakeskin fruit?
-It’s much more delicious than the name implies.
+It’s much more delicious than the name implies, by the way!

+The class itself took place in a beautiful Balinese home.
 There were roughly 25 people in the group, and although it was by far the largest class we’ve been a part of, it was extremely well-organized.
-Each person had different jobs through the class, so you weren’t truly cooking each dish yourself, but that didn’t detract from the experience.
+Each person had different jobs through the class, so you weren’t truly cooking each dish yourself, but that didn’t detract from our experience.

 And the finished dishes?
 Ahhhh-mazing.

-2. Mount Batur Sunrise Hike
+3. Mount Batur Sunrise Hike